What is a pest plant?

 A weed is simply a plant that is growing in the wrong place.
 There are literally hundreds of plants like this that thrive in Northland's warm climate.

 However, to become a pest plant, a weed must also represent a threat to the region because of its ability to invade or take over land that is productive or has important ecological or cultural values.
-These serious pest plants are weeds that the Northland Regional Council (NRC) has officially declared as pest plants in a Regional Pest Management Strategy.
+These serious pest plants are weeds that the Northland Regional Council (NRC) has officially declared as pest plants in the Northland Regional Pest and Marine Pathway Management Plan.
 The Council has the legal responsibility for managing these pest plants in Northland.

 Lantana, a pretty but smelly and toxic pest plant, is not allowed to be sold, propagated or distributed in Northland.